rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 but we shouldn't go to the other extreme and deny the reality of the manifest image.
 We can count the glasses on the table.

-RYAN: TODO highlight Dan's point.
+(Ryan): TODO highlight Dan's point.

 **Alex**